sap-tutorials/Tutorials/tutorials/workzone-build-2-workspace/workzone-build-2-workspace.md

 <!-- description --> Create a workspace and add content to it that you can share with other members of your workspace.

 ## Prerequisites
-- You have an environment set up and you can access your SAP Build Work Zone, advanced edition.
+You have an environment set up and you can access your SAP Build Work Zone, advanced edition.
 &nbsp;
-**Note that SAP Build Work Zone, advanced edition is not available in a trial account.**
+>**SAP Build Work Zone, advanced edition is not available in a trial account.**

 ## You will learn
   - How to create a new workspace